hiroshimamiya/EPIB607/Syllabus.md

 Aug 29, 2024 - Dec 04, 2024

 Exam dates and location are available in course slides and MyCourses.
-**Lectures will be recorded** and will be provided to those who unable to attend the class due to circumstances beyond thier control (e.g., urgent travel, medically related absence, etc).
+**Lectures will be recorded** and will be provided to those who unable to attend the class due to circumstances beyond their control (e.g., urgent travel, medically related absence, etc).
-**Classes will be in-person, unless weather and buildingin conditions make in-person teaching challlenging e.g., ice or snowstorm.
-In such case, Zoom address will be provided for virtual class**
+**Classes will be in-person, unless weather and building conditions make in-person teaching challenging e.g., ice or snowstorm.
+In such case, Zoom address will be provided for virtual class before the class**

 # Office hours and communication
 ### Instructor
 By appointment, in-person or zoom.
-Please e-mail to book the time, or talke to me after the class.
+Please e-mail to book the time, or talk to me after the class.

 ### TA office hours
 The Teaching Assistants (TAs) are your first point of contact for questions about the course